renpy/renpy/sphinx/source/screen_special.rst

 Until Ren'Py 6.99.10, this screen was known as the ``yesno_prompt`` screen.
 If no ``confirm`` screen is present, ``yesno_prompt`` is used instead.

-This screen will also be called by the :func:`renpy.confirm` and the :func:`Confirm` action.
+This screen will also be called by the :func:`renpy.confirm` function and the :func:`Confirm` action.

 ::